 Later in year 2013, I purchased new laptop – MacBook Pro Retina 15.4-inch.
 I purchased my first tablet in early 2014 too – iPad Air 64 GB Wi-Fi only.
 I created ecosystem in Apple world.
 I was still owning Sony Ericsson K770i, till I in summer 2014 replaced it with Samsung GT-S5611.
 Even I later upgraded my iPad to iPad Air 2 128 GB Wi-Fi + Cellular and in autumn 2015 I purchased maxed-out 12.9-inch iPad Pro, my mobile phone was still dumbphone.

 In 2016, I got my first smartphone.
 No, it was not iPhone.
 I got Nokia Lumia 640 LTE.
-I thought that Windows Phone/Windows 10 Mobile would be good, but it lacks of 3rd party apps because of low-motivated developers and Microsoft’s changes.
+I thought that Windows Phone/Windows 10 Mobile would be good, but it lacks of 3rd party apps because of low-motivated developers and Microsoft’s frequently changes.
 Although Microsoft claimed that all Lumia Phones with Windows Phone 8.1 will get big update called Windows 10 Mobile, it was not truth.
 I got luck, my model was updated, but I was losing my interest in Lumia phones.
 So later, when we were prolonging our Internet connection contract, and I got opportunity to get new device for low price, I have chosen phablet Huawei MediaPad M2 8 LTE, so I sold my Nokia smartphone.
 I’m much more satisfied with Android.

 So this is my mobile story.
 From Nokia 3110 to Huawei MediaPad M2 8 LTE.
 Hope you enjoyed it 🙂